uvasolutions-sp-z-oo/ModelCommons/docs/getting-started.md

 ModelCommons is a pre-alpha source release.
 Start with the canonical text path;
 public npm publishing and general official-provider-SDK support are not complete.
+For the shortest install and device flow, use the [quick start](../QUICKSTART.md).

 ## Run the checks